Where Georgia Birding Begins

 Yellow-breasted Chat Yellow-breasted Chat

+If you’re planning to fish during your visit, check the information board for lakes open for fishing and other details.
+For example, Dove Pond is open yearly from June through August for anglers under 16 years of age.
 Catch a big fish at a Public Fishing Area and you may be eligible for an Angler Award or even a PFA Record award.
 Learn more about Angler Awards.

 This Birding Site Sponsored By